videolan/libvlcsharp/src/LibVLCSharp.Avalonia.Unofficial/README.md

 #### ToDo

 - Add the ability to use multiple, configurable layers on top of VideoView, allowing to accomodate a set of new objects with dynamic properties.
-For example, a Text object which, while the video is playing, it will appear on top of the video, from FrameX to FrameY, with selectable and configurable animations, transparencies, colors, fonts....